ansible/ansible/docs/docsite/rst/porting_guides/porting_guide_2.10.rst

 .. warning::

-         In preparation for the release of 2.10, many plugins and modules have migrated to Collections on  `Ansible Galaxy <https://galaxy.ansible.com>`_.
-For the current development status of Collections and FAQ see `Ansible Collections Community Guide <https://github.com/ansible-collections/overview/blob/main/README.rst>`_.
-We expect the 2.10 Porting Guide to change frequently up to the 2.10 release.
-Follow the conversations about collections on our various :ref:`communication` channels for the latest information on the status of the ``devel`` branch.
+         In Ansible 2.10, many plugins and modules have migrated to Collections on `Ansible Galaxy <https://galaxy.ansible.com>`_.
+Your playbooks should continue to work without any changes.
+We recommend you start using the fully-qualified collection name (FQCN) in your playbooks as the explicit and authoritative indicator of which collection to use as some collections may contain duplicate module names.

 This section discusses the behavioral changes between Ansible 2.9 and Ansible 2.10.